asaltanubes/TFG-Killing-vector-fields/Escrito final/schwarzschild/schwarzschild.typ

 This method allows us to obtain the equations of motion of the particles without having to compute the Christoffel symbols.

+This result that things stop moving when touching the event horizon can be generalized to moving black holes by using a Lorentz transformation.
+The result is that for the case where the black hole moves, matter and light tend to move with the black hole, dragged by it.
+This has some interesting phenomenological effects where certain particles experience forces similar to being pushed away or forces tangential to the line connecting the black hole and the particle.
+One might think that these effects could be explained using a retarded gravitational potential, however for a retarded potential particles tend to fall behind the atracting object and follow it instead of being dragged with it or even being pushed.
+Some animations can be fond in the following link.
 // An interesting place to study that is not commonly treated is the moving black hole.
 // This is because one can always Lorentz boost to the frame that sees the black hole
 // as stationary and work in that reference frame.
 However there is some interesting